 The success of our transformation will not only rely on new technologies but also on the skills of our people and how we work.
 We are making our biggest ever investment in people and embracing new technology to drive better customer outcomes.
 In 2019 we have increased our investment in our colleagues, with a focus on ensuring that we are able to continue to attract, develop and retain the talent and capabilities we will need in the future.
-As part of this, we have increased the 'skills of the future' training delivered to our colleagues to a cumulative 2.1 million hours since 2018, putting us well on track to meet our target of 4.4 million hours by the end of the plan period.
+As part of this, we have increased the 'skills of the future' training delivered to our colleagues and we are well on track to meet our target of 4.4 million hours by the end of the plan period.
 We have also hired over 900 colleagues across critical areas such as engineering, data science and cyber security, in line with our plan to treble our strategic hiring compared to 2018.
-Consistent with our focus on improving our overall operating efficiency, building internal capabilities through these initiatives has also enabled us to reduce the use of external resource by 20 per cent since the end of 2017.